tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 [CreateProcess()](https://medium.com/@theCTIGuy/windows-api-highlight-createprocess-ec1ec0915b9c)

 CreateProcess() is one of the most used WinAPI functions.
-It ... creates a process.
-Many processes running in the background
+Many processes running in your computer's background have probably been created by this function.
+Malware samples use CreateProcess() to execute payloads or commands received from a C2 server.

 [InternetOpen()](https://www.aldeid.com/wiki/InternetOpen)
 One of the parameters to `InternetOpen` is the `User-Agent` which is a good signature to it.

 Basically, how to write the detection rules for the correct samples are just to stick to what we are given and have observed so far, i.e. the descriptions.

-To detect this, I wrote a rule that check for the function name "InternetOpen".
+By combining the indicators above (the use of WinINet, the Mozilla/5.0 user-agent, and process creation behivor), the YARA rule can effectively identify all malicious samples while avoiding false positives.

 ## result
 ![](src/image2.png)